Vital events. Spontaneous and induced abortions

 Abortions registered in health care institutions in Estonia, whereby the woman is a permanent resident of Estonia

-Aggregate data from the Estonian Abortion Registry
+Data from the Estonian Abortion Registry and the Population Register for Statistical Purpose.

 Estonia as a whole